johnofleek/PiloT/networkManagerDocs/Quickstart.md

 ---
-title: Quick start
+title: QuickStart
 ---

-## Quick start guide - network manager GUI
+## Using NetworkManager GUI

 This method uses network managers GUI [NetworkManager Applet] to configure and monitor the Pilot Cellular networking RPi HAT and it therefore requires a standard Raspian desktop install.